Joe West (Arrowverse): Development

 Executive producers Greg Berlanti and Andrew Kreisberg, and DC Comics CCO Geoff Johns, created the character of Joe West for the CW series The Flash.
 In January 2014, Jesse L. Martin was cast in the role, described as "an honest, blue-collar cop who is a surrogate father to Barry", and the biological father of Iris West.
 Although Barry's foster father in the comics is Darryl Frye, and Iris' father during the Bronze Age of Comic Books was Ira West, and William West since the launch of the New 52, Joe West is an original creation for the TV series.
 However, like Iris' family in the comics since the launch of the New 52, he and Iris were written as African-American for the TV series.
 Regarding Joe's relationship with Barry, Martin said, "When something is bothering [Barry], he will come to [Joe].
 He won't go to Harrison Wells to talk about his real life.
 He comes to [Joe]."
-Martin also reprised his role in the TV series Supergirl (also part of the Arrowverse franchise along with The Flash) in that series' episode of the four-part crossover event "Crisis on Earth-X".
-In season five of The Flash, Joe made less appearances due to Martin taking a medical leave of absence after suffering a back injury, and thus Joe became an unseen character before Martin's return.
-On April 13, 2022, it was announced that Martin would not return as a series regular for season nine, though he would still recur in the season.
+Martin also reprised his role in the TV crossover event "Crisis on Earth-X".
+In season five, Joe made less appearances due to Martin taking a medical leave of absence after suffering a back injury, and thus Joe became an unseen character before Martin's return.
+On April 13, 2022, it was announced that Martin would not return as a series regular for season nine, though he would still recur.